Federal Funding and New York

 Federal Funding and New York - Page Style

 The New York State Child Care Assistance Program (CCAP) provides subsidies for childcare throughout New York.
 The program is overseen by the New York State Office of Children and Family Services (OCFS) and administered through local social services districts.
-Spending on CCAP relies significantly on federal funding, which comprised three quarters of about $12.9 billion in spending from April 2015 through March 2025.
+Spending on CCAP relies significantly on federal funding, which comprised 72.3 percent of almost $13.6 billion in spending from April 2016 through March 2026.

-In SFY 2025, federal funding totaled more than $1.1 billion, comprised of $290 million in transfers from the Temporary Assistance for Needy Families (TANF) block grant and $838 million from the Child Care Development Fund (CCDF).
+In SFY 2026, federal funding totaled almost $1.5 billion, comprised of $645.5 million in transfers from the Temporary Assistance for Needy Families (TANF) block grant and $810.3 million from the Child Care Development Fund (CCDF).
 CCDF is generally composed of the Child Care Development Block Grant and the Child Care Entitlement to States.
 In recent years, pandemic relief funding has also supported child care services; as a result, the federal share peaked in SFY 2022 at 94.1 percent of total CCAP funding.

 Note: Negative amounts for federal TANF spending in SFY 2017 and 2018 represent the shifting of expenses originally applied to the TANF grant in order to meet federal regulations requiring matching or maintenance of effort.